kelthuzadx/bytecode-inspector/README.md

 # bytecode-insecptor
-This is an onlien java bytecode inspector, it visualizes bytecode in different levels to satisfy variaous demands.
+This is an online java bytecode inspector, it disassemble bytecode file and visualizes its content in different levels to satisfy various representing demands.

 # Screenshot
 ![](screenshot/1.png)